cfgcolumbus24/Team-13/README.md

 ### 1. AI Chat Bot 🤖

 A smart chatbot that assists both students and teachers by providing quick responses to frequently asked questions, educational resources, and other essential information.
+The chatbot also provides templates to streamline lesson planning, helping educators save time and enhance their teaching effectiveness.

 ### 2. Newsletter 📰